MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Sources of Shapes

 \subsection{Human Connectome Projects (HCP)}

-The \textit{1200 Subjects Data Release} from the \textit{Human Connectome Projects} (HCP) includes 1113 structural 3T head MRI scans of healthy young adults.
-From each MRI scan, the segmentation masks of the skull and the brain are extracted using the \textit{Cortical Surface Extraction} script provided by \textit{BrainSuite} (\url{http://brainsuite.org/}).
-Due to the highly complex brain geometries, the size of a brain mesh converted from a segmentation mask exceeds one Gigabyte.
-Considering the limited space for storing the shape data, we downsized the brain masks by a factor of 1.6 before converting them to meshes.
-This course of action reduces the size of each brain shape to 200 \textit{MB} - 500 \textit{MB} at the cost of reduced shape quality.
-A example of such brain shape is shown in Figure \ref{shape_gallery}.
+The \textit{1200 Subjects Data Release} from HCP includes 1113 structural 3T head MRI scans of healthy young adults.
+From each scan, the \textit{Cortical Surface Extraction} script provided by \textit{BrainSuite} \footnote{\url{http://brainsuite.org/}} is used to extract the skull and brain masks.